 - An L peak of 140 dB

 - A representative of 90 dB over an 8 hour period

 Conducting a noise assessment will determine if work areas, or activities performed, fall into the category of a prescribed workplace.

 How can LGIS assist?

 LGIS have approved noise officers who specialize in conducting noise and exposure assessments in all workplace environments.

 Members will receive a tailored report outlining the findings and recommendations.

 In addition, at the request of the member, LGIS can assist in the development of supporting plans, policies and procedures.

-If you would like further information please contact the risk & governance team on (08) 9483 8888.
+If you would like further information, view the noise management flyer (pdf) or contact the risk & governance team on (08) 9483 8888.